BattlesnakeOfficial/starter-snake-ruby/README.md

 ```
    - or visit [the URL](http://localhost:4567/start) in your browser and you should see a white screen with the text "Sinatra doesn’t know this ditty" and a microphone.

+6) Get the local game engine
+   - download `engine_0.2.25_Darwin_x86_64.tar.gz` (Darwin is for macOS) from here: https://github.com/battlesnakeio/engine/releases/tag/0.2.25

+7) Start the engine:
+   - be in engine directory: `cd engine_0.2.25_Darwin_x86_64`
+   - run `./engine dev`
+   - you should now be able to visit the local game board here: http://localhost:3010/

+8) Start a game to test your snake:
+   - TBA

 ## Deploying to Heroku